If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 You can reduce the visits by replacing teas, colas, and coffee with water and other healthy drinks.
 This is because caffeine makes you urinate more.

 This would be a great time to start working on your kegel exercises.
 These exercises do a good job of helping to strengthen vaginal muscles.
-They also help strengthen muscles that support the bladder, uterus, and bowels.
+They also help strengthen muscles that support the bladder, uterus, and bowels, which will minimize decreased bladder control.

 15. Dizzy Spells